 Effectiveness, Disbursements, and Closing Dates

 22. If there are no conditions of effectiveness, MP Grant Agreements become effective upon signing.
-If there are conditions, Grant Agreements become effective according to the provisions of OP/BP 13.00, Signing of Legal Documents and Effectiveness of Loans and Credits.
-MP project disbursements are governed by the provisions of OP/BP 12.00, Disbursement.
-MP project closing dates are governed by the provisions of OP/BP 13.30, Closing Dates.
+If there are conditions, Grant Agreements become effective according to the provisions of BP 10.00, Investment Project Financing.
+MP project disbursements are governed by the provisions OP/BP 10.00, Investment Project Financing.
+MP project closing dates are governed by the provisions of OP/BP 10.00, Investment Project Financing.